aehrc/redcap_simple_ontology_provider/README.md

 ![SimpleOntology Settings](SimpleOntologySettings.png)

 The autocomplete implemented by the module will do a simple text search of the display text for the entered text.
-It will place matching entries which start with the search string before those entries found with the text inside the display.
+Since version 0.3, rather then looking for an exact string match, the module will search for each word in the autocomplete query separately and return all matches sorted by found word count then found position.
+This behaviour has the side effect that part matches may not be hilighted in the UI.
+The REDCap autocomplete UI takes the search term used and hilights the matching part of the text in the dropdown.

+So if you search for coronav and get a return list of
+- Avian *Coronav*irus
+- Bovine *Coronanv*irus
+- Canine *CoronanV*irus

+The 'coronav' section of each choice will be hilighted.

+But if you search for 'tuberculosis bacterial' and get a return list of
+- 10044772: Tuberculosis of adrenal glands, confirmed by bacterial culture
+- 10044780: Tuberculosis of bladder, confirmed by bacterial culture
+- 10044799: Tuberculosis of ear, confirmed by bacterial culture

+No hilighting will be shown in the UI, as only a full text match is emphasised.

+The module parses the codes and displays into an associative array before searching takes place.
+If multiple entries have the same code, then the last entry will overwrite any existing entries.

-## Ontology Provider
+# Ontology Provider

+As part of release 8.8.1 of REDCap an extension point was added to allow external modules to become an *'Ontology Provider'*.
+These act like the existing BioPortal ontology mechanism, but allow alternative sources.
+The main function of an ontology provider is to take a search term and return some match of code + display.
+This module is a very simple example of an external module which provides this functionality.

 To become an ontology provider an external module needs to :